matt-tha/CICP-MOD4/lab3.md

 3. Select IP version 4 as the Target network IP version.
 4. Specify the network rage of 10.12.4.0/24
 5. For Network Scan Type, proceed with the default selection, Detailed.
 6. On the Advanced Settings screen, de-select Perform Surveillance Cameras fingerprinting and select Check for Network Exposures.
-Examine the discovered entities using the Quick Information pane in the lower section of the interface.

 7. Examine the discovered entities using the Quick Information pane in the lower section of the interface.